 - Shiva is worshiped in the form of a linga i.e. a male phallus - another link to his human nature

 Maybe from the above points I got you to look at Shiva in a slightly different light.
 If Shiva is the ideal man then it is Vishnu who is the true destroyer (I imagine he has caused far more deaths through his various avatars) or the one who brings balance if you would prefer and Brahma the creator.
 We are now left with a void as to who might contain the destructive principle and my intuition points in the direction of Goddess(s) Durga/Kali.
 Together they represent the all important feminine destroyer seen in every other religion which allows for female gods.
 Moreover it is written that Yugas (eras) are reset by a "great flood" and the ocean is almost always feminine.

-- Full disclosure, most of my knowledge from Amar Chitra Katha.
-I'm not claiming to be an expert
+- Full disclosure, most of my knowledge comes from Amar Chitra Katha.
+I'm not claiming to be an authority of any sort